 Cornstarch is definitely something you can overuse, so make sure you only ever add your slurry a little a time until you’re satisfied with how the dish tastes and looks.
 Remember, you can always add more, but you can’t take it back.

-To make a slurry with cornstarch, just add 1 tablespoon of cornstarch to around 1 cup of cold water.
+To make a cornstarch, just add 1 tablespoon of cornstarch to around 1 cup of cold water.
 Stir it to create the slurry.
 Now don’t worry at this stage, the cornstarch won’t release its thickening starch properties until it’s heated, so if you’ve made too much slurry, the rest can be poured away and you can still add it to the beans and ham little by little until the liquid is of the right consistency.
 So take your time with it.

 Just start by pouring a little in, stirring for around a minute, and then check the consistency of the liquid.
 If it needs more, pour some more of the slurry.
 Just repeat this process until the liquid is as thick as you like it.
 But remember, cornstarch can have an unpleasant flavor if overused, so please use it sparingly to rescue all the deliciousness of those beans and ham.